Ancient Rome walking tour

 As the entirety of Roma World has one single theme, you won’t find sections with different designs as you would in other theme parks.
 However, you will see a myriad of exciting activities in different parts of the land, each of them meant to enhance the user experience.

 Every part of this Rome theme park has one clear focus: make visitors live like ancient Romans.
-That’s why park premises and workers strive to bring the most authentic experience, from proper clothing to the kitchen recipes of old.
+That’s why park premises and workers strive to bring the most authentic experience, from proper clothing to the kitchen recipes belonging to an old tradition.
 Visitors will get in touch with nature following the practices of 2,000 years in the past, eat and sleep like warriors did, learn to use a gladius (Roman sword), learn about commerce in the Roman world through the unique shops, see some of the most majestic birds of prey in the world, ride on classic movie Roman chariots and so much more.

 Visiting children will get a rare combination of the healthy outdoors, physical activity and learning about traditions and animal care.
 There are plenty of fun games and activities available for them, from pony rides across the land to archery and even lessons on how to be a gladiator.